The Office of Career Development & Service Learning

 To help you get a feel for these events, see below for photos from previous Speed Mock Interviewing events and the Business Etiquette Luncheon.

-Each senior will be given the opportunity to sit down with 10-12 business professionals who will help participants perfect their interview skills, including everything from your hand shake and eye contact to presentation.
-This will help reduce anxiety and improve your overall interview skills.
-During the Mocktail Networking Event you will have the opportunity to speak with professionals in your field and heavy hors d’oeuvres will be served.
-RSVP: must make reservations by Friday, March 22nd and Interview Attire Mandatory!
+30 Business Leaders, 4 minute interviews, followed by Mocktail Networking Event.
+Each senior will sit down with 10-12 business professionals who will help participants perfect their interview skills.
+During the Mocktail Networking Event students will have the opportunity to speak with professionals in their field and heavy hors d’oeuvres will be served.